pulumi/pulumi-hugo/themes/default/content/blog/redmonk-pulumi-developer-first-infrastructure/index.md

 ## Next steps

 Developer-first infrastructure means empowering developers to build and deploy modern cloud applications and infrastructure through the use of software engineering practices that tame modern cloud complexity.
-If you feel inspired after viewing the Pulumi/RedMonk discussion video, then consider applying developer-first principles and practices for your next greenfield project or application using an infrastructure as code tool like Pulumi.
-You can also [watch Joe Duffy's presentation](https://www.youtube.com/watch?v=SQRM0r5U1js) on developer-first infrastructure from the Cloud Engineering Summit.
+If you feel inspired after viewing the Pulumi/RedMonk discussion video, then consider applying developer-first principles and practices for your next greenfield project or application using an infrastructure as code tool like [Pulumi]({{< relref "/docs/get-started" >}}).
+You can also [watch Joe Duffy's presentation](https://www.youtube.com/watch?v=SQRM0r5U1js) on developer-first infrastructure from the Cloud Engineering Summit to learn more about developer-first.